Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Application: Analysis of Defensive Deception utilizing Asymmetric Recognition

 We extend the notions of detection-averse utilities and asymptotically benign strategies to $\mc{G}_2$.
-We say utilities in $\mc{G}_2$ to be detection-averse when the adversary avoids being detected if she believes that the defender is aware of the vulnerability. \begin{defin} {\bf (Detection-averse Utilities in $\mc{G}_2$)} A pair of utilities $(U^{\rm s},U^{\rm r})$ in the game $\mc{G}_2$ is said to be detection-averse utilities when
+Our objective is to investigate the effectiveness of the proposed defensive deception.
+It is possible to define detection-averse utilities directly using the game $\mathcal{G}_2$ as utilities where the resulting equilibrium leads the adversary to avoid being detected.
+However, this definition immediately means that the defensive deception works well, and any results from the definition cannot show its effectiveness.
+Instead, we say that utilities in $\mc{G}_2$ are detection-averse when the adversary avoids being detected if she is certain that the defender is aware of the vulnerability. \begin{defin} {\bf (Detection-averse Utilities in $\mc{G}_2$)} A pair of utilities $(U^{\rm s},U^{\rm r})$ in the game $\mc{G}_2$ are detection-averse utilities when